 cluster data nodes, and not to any management node.

-You should now be ready to work with databases, tables, and data in MySQL Cluster.
-See Section 18.2.6, “MySQL Cluster Example with Tables and Data”, for a brief discussion.
+You should now be ready to work with databases, tables, and data in NDB Cluster.
+See Section 18.2.6, “NDB Cluster Example with Tables and Data”, for a brief discussion.